 “Tony is one of those rare men who follows his passion and goes all in, whether it means studying with the best a brightest to become a comedy writer, moving across the country to a new city that enlivened him, diving into his own darkness and demons, or becoming a certified professional coach.
 He doesn’t cheat himself and he won’t let you cheat yourself either.
 If you are ready to get unstuck and take charge of your life, Tony will show you how.” – Dr. Robert Glover

 WHAT’S WRONG WITH BEING A NICE GUY?

-Obviously, there is nothing wrong with being nice to others.
+Certainly, there is nothing wrong with being nice to others.
 But, this isn’t about being nice to others.
 This is about being nice to yourself.
-And, when you fail to stand up for your values, make your own needs a priority and walk away from bad situations, you’re denying yourself the life you deserve.
+And, when you fail to stand up for your values, make your own needs a priority, and walk away from bad situations, you’re denying yourself the life you deserve.
 And, in fact, you’re not really being nice at all.
 You’re also venturing down a path towards frustration and heartbreak.

 Nice Guys are dependent on external validation and they’ll do damn near anything to avoid conflict.
 Generally, Nice Guys are guided by three principles, or what Dr. Glover calls “covert contracts.”
 These covert contracts are:

 - If I am a good guy, then everyone will love me and like me (and people I desire will desire me).